JulianKemmerer/PipelineC/docs/pypeline_guide.md

 # Pypeline HDL Language Guide

 Pypeline is the Python front-end for PypelineC.
+This guide describes the Pypeline HDL source language: its syntax, types, APIs, hardware meaning, and source-level restrictions.
+Commands, build modes, synthesis backends, and generated files are documented in the [Tools & CLI](README.md#tools--cli) guide.

 For getting started information see the [README](README.md).